Join live or receive a link to the recording and earn a CE certificate

 Hosted by Christine Fox, Deputy Executive Director, SETDA

 Sponsored by SETDA

-Teachers, please bring your students to this inspirational presentation by a group of energetic and creative students who will engage you in their project to support bees.
-Student attendees must view the program with their teacher.
+Teachers, please watch this recording with your students to this inspirational presentation by a group of energetic and creative students who will engage you in their project to support bees.
+Student viewers must view the program with their teacher.
 If you register, you’ll receive a link to the recording if you would like to show it to your class at another time.
-Administrators, curriculum directors, and all educators are invited to attend this event.
+Administrators, curriculum directors, and all educators are invited to watch this event.

 About the Presenters